ogobrecht/ogobrecht.com/content/about.md

 Hi, I am Ottmar Gobrecht, a database developer living in Munich, Germany and this is my development blog - mainly about Oracle APEX and PL/SQL.

+Since December 2021 I am a member of the Oracle APEX development team.
+The posts are my own and do not necessarily reflect Oracle's opinion.

 I'm a bit active in open source development - you can find my projects on [GitHub](https://github.com/ogobrecht/) and of course [here on this website](/tags/open-source-project/).

 <span class="clear"></span>